 STONE COATED STEEL ROOFING

 Stone Coated Steel roofing is a type of stamped metal because the initial panels are pressed in a similar way as painted stamped metal, but that is where the similarities end.
 As the name suggests, Stone Coated Steel is covered with stone granules and has a completely different look than the other materials discussed in this section.
-Please follow this link for an in depth description of Stone Coated Steel Roofing.
+Learn More About Stone Coated Steel Roofing.